 - A family was lost in Kildonan Park and drove the wrong way on the road.
 The Park Police Officers stopped them before they did any damage and helped them get out of the park and find the address they were looking for - they were not charged, they were helped. - An adolescent female was found passed out on the grass one night, after obviously consuming a great deal of alcohol.
-When her friends abandoned her she was taken to HSC first and then home to her parents. - Frequently a senior citizen will report his or her car has been stolen.
-However, after the Park Police take the person to a few of the parking lots in the park, they will find the car. - Late at night or early in the morning, single women will jog or walk in the park alone, indicating they feel it is safe for them to do so. - There have been a number of incidents of bikers, skaters or joggers being injured in the parks.
-They have been assisted by the Park Police who called for medical support.
-During the flood of 1997, Park Police provided additional support and controls in the parks along the Red
+When her friends abandoned her she was taken to HSC first and then home to her parents.

-River that allowed security personnel and volunteers to deal with the threats to the City.
+- Frequently a senior citizen will report his or her car has been stolen.
+However, after the Park Police take the person to a few of the parking lots in the Park, they will find the car. - Late at night or early in the morning, single women will jog or walk in the park alone, indicating they feel it is safe for them to do so. - There have been a number of suicide attempts that Park Police have dealt with.
+In each case the suicide was prevented and the individuals were given the help they needed. - On one occasion it was discovered that a driver of an erratically driven car was experiencing a diabetic shock.
+An ambulance was called but as none were available, the Park Police took her to the Health Sciences Centre where she got immediate attention. - There have been a number of incidents of bikers, skaters or joggers being injured in the parks.
+They have been assisted by the Park Police who either called for medical support or took the injured person to hospital or home. - During the flood of 1997, Park Police provided additional support and controls in the parks along the Red River that allowed security personnel and volunteers to deal with the threats to the City.